Escape the crowds for pristine shores and historic boardwalks.

 Beautiful Beaches and Warm Weather

 Miami Beach stretches for miles, from the busy scene in South Beach to the quieter shoreline in North Beach.
-The warm weather lasts all year, so visitors can enjoy beach time during any season.
+The warm weather lasts all year, so you can enjoy beach time during any season.

 Iconic Art Deco Architecture